2022–23 Scottish Women's Premier League Cup

-The 2022–23 Scottish Women's Premier League Cup was the 20th edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
+The 2022–23 Scottish Women's Premier League Cup was the 21st edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
 It was sponsored by Sky Sports and officially known as the Sky Sports Scottish Women's Premier League Cup.
 The competition was contested by all 16 teams of the two divisions of the Scottish Women's Premier League (SWPL 1 and SWPL 2).

+Celtic were the defending champions, but they were eliminated by Spartans at the quarter-final stage.
+Spartans were then beaten by Rangers, who went to win the trophy for the first time, beating Hibernian in the final.

 First round

-The draw for the First round took place on Saturday, 25 August 2022 at Hampden Park.
+The draw for the First round took place on 25 August 2022 at Hampden Park.